2024 Los Angeles elections: Measure HLA

-Healthy Streets LA, on the ballot as Measure HLA, mandates the city to implement its 2015 mobility plan – including pedestrian– and cyclist–oriented improvements to many major streets in the city – whenever a street is repaved.
-A report released by Chief Administrative Officer Matt Szabo in February 2024 indicated that the ballot measure would cost $3.1 billion to implement, which HLA supporters have called a politicized move.
+Healthy Streets LA, on the ballot as Measure HLA, mandates the city to implement its 2015 mobility plan – including pedestrian- and cyclist-oriented improvements to many major streets in the city – whenever the City undertakes "any paving project or other modification of at least one-eighth (1/8) of a mile", applying to both public streets and sidewalks.
+A report released by Chief Administrative Officer Matt Szabo in February 2024 indicated that the ballot measure would cost $3.1 billion to implement, which HLA supporters called a politicized move.
 The ballot measure passed by a wide margin.